 According to Margaret Fortune, in an article at Writer’s Digest, the “synopsis [summary] is about one thing: Convincing an agent [or editor] to read your book.”
 (1)

-Again, you book query made the editor/agent look, but it’s the summary that will have her wanting more.
+Again, your book query made the editor/agent look, but it’s the summary that will have her wanting more.

 1. Main characters

-Once the reader gets to the point of reading your summary, you need to provide an engaging protagonist (main character).
+Once the reader gets reaches your summary, you need to provide an engaging protagonist (main character).
 This very brief portrayal must demonstrate the protagonist’s individuality.
-The reader must be able to relate to the character through some trait, goal, peculiarity, or other.
+The reader must be able to relate to the character through some trait, goal, peculiarity, or other characteristic.

-In my middle grade fantasy adventure, “Walking Through Walls,” the protagonist didn’t want to labor in the fields like his father.
+In my fantasy adventure chapter book, “Walking Through Walls,” the protagonist didn’t want to work in the wheat fields like his father.
 He wanted more.
 He wanted to find the Eternals, a mystical group who had extraordinary powers.
 In fact, he obsessed over finding them.

 This gives the protagonist a particular characteristic, an edge.
 It sets him apart.